Before you begin GIM deployment

-- Create a user for the Genesys Info Mart services to use, and grant full permissions to the user for that database.
+- Create a user for all of the Genesys Info Mart services to use.
+Grant that user full permissions for the database.

-- The Info Mart schema name is public.
+- The name of the Info Mart schema name is

-- ImportantMake a note of the database and user details, which you use to populate database-related Helm chart override values for GIM and GCA.
+- ImportantMake a note of the database and user details.
+You need this information when you configure GIM and GCA Helm chart override values.

 Object storage — Data Export packages

-The GIM Data Export feature enables you to export data from your Info Mart database.
-Unless you elect to store your exported data in a local directory, your Info Mart data is exported to an object store.
-GIM supports export to Azure Blob Storage or S3-compatible storage provided by OpenShift and Google Cloud Platform (GCP).
+The GIM Data Export feature enables you to export data from the GIM database so it is available for other purposes.
+Unless you elect to store your exported data in a local directory, GIM data is exported to an object store.
+GIM supports export to either Azure Blob Storage or the S3-compatible storage provided by Google Cloud Platform (GCP).

-If you want to use S3-compatible storage, follow the Create object storage instructions for GSP to create the S3-compatible storage for GIM.
+If you want to use S3-compatible storage, follow the Before you begin GSP deployment instructions for GSP to create the S3-compatible storage for GIM.

-As another alternative, you can configure GIM to store your exported data in a local directory.
+If you are not using obect storage, you can configure GIM to store exported data in a local directory.
 In this case, you do not need to create the object storage.

 No special network requirements.